Azure/appservice-landing-zone-accelerator/README.md

 | Application Automation and DevOps|[Design Considerations](/docs/Design-Areas/automation-devops.md#design-considerations)|[Design Recommendations](/docs/Design-Areas/automation-devops.md#design-recommendations)|

 ## Enterprise-Scale Reference Implementation
-In this repo you will find reference implementations with supporting Infrastructer as Code templates.
+In this repo you will find reference implementations with supporting Infrastructure as Code templates.
 More reference implementations will be added as they become available.
 [User guide](/docs/README.md) goes into details on how to deploy each reference implementations to your subscription.

 ---